How to Smoke a Whole Hog: Big Flavor, Big Impact

 How many people does a whole hog feed?

-About 50–100 people depending on hog size and portioning.
+Typically 50 to 100 people depending on hog size and portioning.

 Can I smoke a whole hog on a pellet grill?